Social media posts that help out burglars

 Even if you have a mutual friend or follower with the person that’s requested a connection, if you don’t know them, don’t accept it.
 This may seem like a simple step to take, but your posts could give a stranger enough to build a profile on you and attempt something as serious as a burglary.

 Want to deter burglars and have extra home security?
-Contact SimpliSafe to find out how we can help secure your home from theft.
-From a loud bell box to alert your neighbours to video doorbells to see who’s around your property, SimpliSafe has a solution that can help you feel safer in your home.
+Contact SimpliSafe to find out how we can help secure your home from theft, or check out our blog for more information and advice.